nsrau/azure-docs.it-it/articles/resource-group-define-dependencies.md

 <properties
-   pageTitle="Dipendenze nei modelli di Resource Manager | Microsoft Azure" description="Descrive come impostare una risorsa come dipendente da un'altra risorsa durante la distribuzione per garantire che le risorse vengano distribuite nell'ordine corretto." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Dependencies in Resource Manager templates | Microsoft Azure" description="Describes how to set one resource as dependent on another resource during deployment to ensure resources are deployed in the correct order." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"